-Due to the unavailability of a permanent cure or therapy, dementia and its associated diseases causes a huge burden on affected individuals, their caregivers, the government and the healthcare system.
-Certain medications are available in the market but their overall significance is to just ease the symptoms and the progression of the disease.
-Today, research is more focussed on developing therapies that will target the genetic, molecular, and cellular mechanisms of the disease.
+Today, with the advancements in tools and technology, research is more focused on developing therapies that will target the genetic, molecular, and cellular mechanisms of the disease.
 In order to find an effective treatment option, parallel research is going on to assess the benefit of marijuana for the treatment of dementia and its related symptoms.

 Over 100 different types of chemicals can be extracted from marijuana plants commonly called cannabinoids.
-Cannabinol, d-9-THC, CBD, d-8-THC are the four major compounds extracted from cannabis plants and also, the most research has been conducted around these compounds only.
+Cannabinol, d-9-THC, CBD, d-8-THC are the four major compounds extracted from cannabis plants and also, most research has been conducted around these compounds only.
 Marijuana extracted compounds have different properties and effects on the human body and brain.

 However, there is no clinical and statistical evidence to show that cannabis or cannabis oil (CBD oil) can stop, reverse, or prevent dementia.
 Just that some studies have suggested that cannabis could help to manage a few behavioral symptoms of dementia, such as agitation and aggression.
 Due to Alzheimer’s disease, an abnormal buildup of clumps of a protein, called amyloid, takes place in the human brain.
 The amyloid protein formation affects the neurotransmitters (chemical messengers) between the brain cells.
 The lab results have shown that cannabis compound THC has facilitated the removal of amyloid from lab-grown nerve cells.
 More research is required in the field for better clarity of the long-term effects of taking cannabis, and if it can effectively and safely tackle dementia symptoms.